 4. Try the Style on Stationery and Invitations

 The Art Nouveau style isn’t limited to illustrations.
 You can also emulate the style on simple, type-only layouts by selecting the right font, borders, and colours.

 Because Art Nouveau is romantic and emotive, it works particularly well for wedding stationery.
 Try creating an Art Nouveau design for an invitation or save-the-date card to play up the romantic sensibilities of the style.
 Touches of metallic foil on borders and typography can make the design feel luxurious and extra special.

 In this tutorial, you’ll learn how to create a wedding invitation in InDesign which uses a stripped-back Art Nouveau style.

 Looking for a quick fix?
-This business card template demonstrates how the Art Nouveau style can really suit luxury branding.
-Why not try adapting the design to a wine, food or restaurant business?
+This Art Nouveau design template package demonstrates how the Art Nouveau style can be used by any brand.
+Why not use the templates to create stunning posters, menus or invitations for your business?

 5. Use Highlights and Shadows to Create a Modern Effect